 We use direct sales forces in most of our major markets as our primary distribution channel.
 We believe that direct sales teams increase our visibility and market penetration, encourage long-term customer contact and facilitate sales of additional products.
 Our sales and marketing teams work primarily within dedicated sales groups for each of the vertical markets that we currently serve.
 Our sales and marketing strategy is to provide relevant business expertise directly to target customers by using sales representatives with strong industry specific knowledge.
 We use a combination of field sales and inside sales where appropriate.
-Generally, our field sales teams focus on identifying and selling to new customers, while our inside sales teams focus on selling additional software solutions to our existing customers.
 Part of our ongoing revenue growth is achieved through selling complementary products and/or services to existing customers.
 We also support our sales efforts with marketing that creates awareness of our products through appearances at major trade shows, advertising in trade magazines, staging user group meetings, and the creation of informative websites.